 Sarah says that execution is exciting for her and takes the most time.
 She can almost see into the future with her experience and being able to plan.
 Sarah recommends that you make sure you have contracts in order, understand the law, and do your job well.
 She has learned this from experience as well, from being involved in a lawsuit.
 Sarah loves what she does because of what she has been through.

 Why kitchen and bath design?

-Sarah loves classical architectural and mentioned that you don’t need to be an architect to practice Classicism.
+Sarah loves classical architectural and says that you don’t need to be an architect to practice Classicism.
 If she could do it all over, Sarah wouldn’t change a thing.
 She uses her talent and ability to put together a home as a whole.
 What she does cannot be purchased online.
-Sarah said that homeowners need kitchen and bath designers and they need to be detail oriented.
+Sarah tells us that homeowners want kitchen and bath designers that are detail oriented.